-The BEng (Hons) Building Services Engineering is accredited by EI the Energy Institute and CIBSE the Chartered Institution of Building Services Engineering.
+The BEng (Hons) Building Services Engineering is accredited by CIBSE the Chartered Institution of Building Services Engineering.
 You can progress towards full CEng Chartered Engineer status.

 In partnership with HM Forces, GCU has identified this programme is being particularly suited to military and ex-military men and women.
 Visit the HM Forces Careers Zone for more information on the services we provide.

 The degree programme incorporates a varied range of traditional and more modern methods to assess students.
 These include exams, case studies, design projects, dissertations, laboratory reports, presentations, class tests and web-based online tests.
 For any given module, the assessment options most suited to the module content are used.
 All modules in the degree programme are at least partly assessed by a coursework component and in some cases, there is, in addition, an examination at the end of the semester.
 About half of the modules have an examination component and this normally accounts for 60% of the mark allocation for the module.
 In the final year, there is a Project module which has double the normal credit allocation.
 This is an opportunity for students to complete their own in-depth study of a design application of special interest to themselves.
 The student is allocated a project supervisor to assist them with any problems encountered and to facilitate the student’s progress.
 Some modules incorporate group work.
 In the final year students complete a group design project in which the complete design of mechanical and electrical services for a building are produced.
 This work would be submitted as a group report and presentation.
 Students also are combined into groups to participate in a business competition in which groups manage virtual companies operating within the construction industry.
 Groups can also participate in an international competition in which they compete against students from other universities.